Big Nose George

-George Parrott (March 20, 1834 – March 22, 1881) also known as Big Nose George, Big Beak Parrott, George Manuse, and George Warden, was a cattle rustler and highwayman in the American Wild West in the late 19th century.
-His skin was made into a pair of shoes after his lynching and part of his skull was used as an ashtray.
+George Parrott (March 20, 1834 – March 22, 1881) also known as Big Nose George, was a French-born American outlaw, highwayman, and cattle rustler of the Old West.
+He is noted for being lynched in 1881 and having his skin tanned into a pair of shoes, while part of his skull was fashioned into an ashtray.

 Outlaw

 In 1878, Parrott and his gang murdered two law enforcement officers—Wyoming deputy sheriff Robert Widdowfield and Union Pacific detective Tip Vincent—after a bungled train robbery.
 Widdowfield and Vincent had been ordered to track down Parrott's gang on August 19, 1878, following the attempted robbery on an isolated stretch of track near the Medicine Bow River.
 The officers traced the outlaws to a camp at Rattlesnake Canyon, near Elk Mountain, where they were spotted by a gang lookout.
 The robbers stamped out the campfire and hid in a bush.
 When Widdowfield arrived at the scene, he realized the ashes of the fire were still hot.
 The gang ambushed the two lawmen, shooting Widdowfield in the face.
 Vincent tried to escape, but was shot before he made it out of the canyon.
 The gang took each man's weapon and one of their horses before covering up the bodies and fleeing the area.

 The murder of the two lawmen was quickly discovered and a $10,000 reward was offered for the "apprehension of their murderers".
 This was later doubled to $20,000.

 In February 1879, "Big Nose" George and his cohorts were in Milestown (now Miles City, Montana).
 It was known around Milestown that a prosperous local merchant, Morris Cahn, would be taking money back east to buy stocks of merchandise.
 George, Charlie Burris, and two others carried out a daring daylight robbery despite Morris Cahn traveling with a military convoy containing 15 soldiers, two officers, an ambulance, and a wagon from Fort Keogh, which was tasked to collect the army payroll.
 At a site approximately 10 mi beyond the Powder River Crossing, near present-day Terry, Montana, there is a steep coulee (known ever since as "Cahn's Coulee").
 Approaching the coulee over a 5 mi plateau, the soldiers, ambulance and the wagon became "strung out", creating large gaps between party members.
 The gang donned masks and stationed themselves at the bottom of the coulee, at a turn in the trail.
 The gang first surprised and then captured the lead element of soldiers, as well as the ambulance with Cahn and the officers.
 They waited and likewise captured the rear element of soldiers with the wagon.
 Cahn was robbed of an amount between $3,600 and $14,000, depending on who was doing the reporting.